Cognitive Field Theory: Memory-Dressed Collective Dynamics of Intelligence: VII. Existing Learning Architectures as Special Limits of the Cognitive Field

-From the present perspective, RNNs can be viewed as discrete-time approximations of the unified continuous dynamics, in which inference is implemented as iterative relaxation under a locally linearized effective potential.
-The recurrence in RNNs thus provides a basic form of temporal feedback, while the discrete time step $\Delta t$ imposes an externally fixed time scale.
+In the present picture, RNNs may therefore be viewed as discrete-time approximations to the unified continuous collective dynamics, in which inference is implemented through iterative temporal relaxation under a locally linearized effective potential.
+The recurrent update introduces a basic form of temporal feedback and permits finite-duration information persistence across sequential processing steps.
+However, the discrete time step \(\Delta t\) imposes an externally specified temporal scale, and the effective geometry of the collective state space remains largely fixed.
+RNNs implement temporal recurrence through iterative state updates, but the memory structure remains encoded implicitly in recurrent weights rather than emerging from an explicit relaxation spectrum and memory kernel.

-More generally, if the effective recurrent interaction contains an antisymmetric component, the resulting discrete-time dynamics may also exhibit nonconservative circulation, corresponding to the reentrant term $R(x)$ in the continuous formulation.
-Such effects can give rise to non-normal dynamics and transient amplification beyond pure gradient relaxation, but they are not structurally constrained and need not be confined to stable manifolds.
-As a result, such circulation does not generically give rise to protected long-lived collective modes or a reorganized time-scale density of states.
+More generally, if the effective recurrent interaction contains an antisymmetric component, the resulting discrete-time dynamics may also exhibit nonconservative circulation \(R(x)\) in the continuous formulation.
+Such effects can generate non-normal amplification and transient collective activity beyond pure gradient relaxation.
+However, these circulatory flows are not dynamically stabilized through homeostatic geometric organization and need not remain confined to protected metastable manifolds.

-Element-wise nonlinearities such as sigmoidal activation functions introduce local, state-dependent gain modulation and play an important role in stabilizing individual units.
-However, these nonlinearities do not induce a learned geometry of the collective state space.
-As a result, while RNNs can represent temporal dependencies and sequential structure, they lack intrinsic mechanisms for dynamically shaping state-space geometry or redistributing collective time scales through self-generated collective modes.
+Element-wise nonlinearities such as sigmoidal activation functions introduce local state-dependent gain modulation and contribute to the stabilization of individual units.
+However, these nonlinearities do not dynamically generate a collective geometry of state space or reorganize the underlying distribution of collective time scales.